Heroes on Ordinary Days

 "Oh dear," Kathryn thought.
 Then Neelix confirmed her worst suspicions by holding out a framed picture of Shannon O'Donnell, her less-than-illustrious ancestor.
 Kathryn resisted at first.
 Then she pushed aside her disillusionment with the idealized image that she had created of the subject in the picture.
 She accepted Neelix's gift with a diplomatic smile that softened into a warmer one when she saw how happy this made him.

-The Doctor insisted on taking a family photo of his own.
+The EMH insisted on taking a family photo of his own.
 He gathered everyone into a group and set his camera on time delay.
 Tom wrapped his arms around B'Elanna and the smile that the camera captured was even brighter than the smile he had quite unconsciously revealed to the Captain the previous evening.

 They all managed to escape from the Doctor's camera after posing for that one portrait.
 Kathryn chatted with him to keep him from floating around taking candid shots.
 Seven came over to help.
 Neelix tried unsuccessfully to persuade Tuvok to 'party'.
 Tuvok took refuge by moving over to join Tom.

 She decided that Neelix had the right idea after all.
 Maybe they did need to invent more holidays of their very own.
 She'd just pack Aunt Martha's tales about Shannon O'Donnell away with the stories of Flotter and all the rest of her childhood favorites.
-Here on Voyager, she had the reality of a ship and crew who had survived everything that the Delta quadrant had thrown at them so far.
+Here on Voyager, she had the reality of a ship and crew who'd survived everything that the Delta Quadrant had thrown at them so far.
 Against all odds, Starfleet and Maquis had come together to make an exceptional crew.
 That was something much better for her to hold on to.

 "Happy Ancestors' Eve," she wished each group in turn.